cheind/dest/README.md

 > dest_train --rectangles rectangles.csv --load-mirrowed --load-max-size 640 directory
 ```

-Here `directory` is the directory containing the shape database. `rectangles.csv` are
+Here `directory` is the directory containing the shape database. `rectangles.csv`
 provide estimates of rough shape location and size. `dest_train` makes no assumption on
 how those are generated, but make sure that you use the same method during training and
 running the tracker later on.
 In case you want to go with OpenCV face detector rectangles,